romverner/deep_mine_game/README.md

 # Prototype Mining Game
 Originally inspired by the Xbox 360 Indie Arcade game "Miner Dig Deep".
+Just a prototype, not a finished game.